julian-corbet/cv-corbet-ch/src/pages/values-vision/00_vision.md

 link_id: "vision"
 ---

 I’m a child of the Internet - I built my first PC at the age of 12.
-Today, in my 30s a growing consensus among leading consultancies envisions a world driven by ***Agentic AI***, where work shifts from people executing tasks to leaders ***designing systems*** that prioritize frictionless and scalable end-to-end execution.
+Today, in my 30s a growing consensus among leading consultancies envisions a world driven by ==Agentic AI==, where work shifts from people executing tasks to leaders ==designing systems== that prioritize frictionless and scalable end-to-end execution.
 Over the next decade, this might extend the winner-takes-most dynamic that is inherent to digital spaces to even more professions and industries as ownership becomes ever more concentrated.
-I aim to shape that future from within a sector where digital capabilities translate into measurable ***ROI*** for my sponsor - and durable career-capital for me.
+I aim to shape that future from within a sector where digital capabilities translate into measurable ==ROI== for my sponsor - and durable career-capital for me.

 ---